wolskies/rke2-ansible/README.md

 - NetworkManager conflicts with Canal CNI - role removes it by default

 **Storage Problems:**
-- Only deploy one storage solution (Longhorn OR Rook OR MinIO for block storage)
+- Only deploy one storage solution (Longhorn OR Rook for block storage)
 - Ensure nodes have sufficient disk space (Rook requires 5Ti minimum device capacity)
 - Verify storage classes are created properly after deployment